 - K. Shared Driveways.
 The number of driveways intersecting a public street shall be minimized by the use of shared driveways on adjoining lots where feasible.
 The city may require shared driveways as a condition of land division or site plan review, as applicable, for traffic safety and access management purposes in accordance with the following standards: - 1.
 Shared driveways and frontage streets may be required to consolidate access onto a collector or arterial street.
 When shared driveways or frontage streets are required, they shall be stubbed to adjacent developable parcels to indicate future extension.
 "Stub" means that a driveway or street temporarily ends at the property line, but may be extended in the future as the adjacent parcel develops.
 "Developable" means that a parcel is either vacant or it is likely to receive additional development (i.e., due to infill or redevelopment potential). - 2.
-Access easements and joint maintenance agreements (i.e., for the benefit of affected properties) shall be recorded for all shared driveways, including any pathways and landscaping along such driveways, at the time of final plat approval (section 4.4) or as a condition of site development approval (section 4.3). - 3.
-Access easements may serve no more than three (3) dwelling units, including accessory dwellings and dwellings on individual lots, or more than three (3) units of land whichever is greater.
-A drive serving more than one lot shall conform to the standards in subsections 1-4 below: - a.
+Access easements and joint maintenance agreements (i.e., for the benefit of affected properties) shall be recorded for all shared driveways, including any pathways and landscaping along such driveways, at the time of final plat approval (section 4.4) or as a condition of site development approval (section 4.3).

+Access easements may serve no more than three (3) dwelling4 Formatted: Indent: Left: 0.5", Hanging: 3 0.5", No widow/orphan control, Tab stops: units, including accessory dwellings and dwellings on individual lots, -0.75", Left + -0.5", Left or more than three (3) units of land whichever is greater.
+A drive serving more than one lot shall conform to the standards in subsections 1-4 below: a.
 Driveway and Lane Width and Lot Frontage.
-The minimum width of all shared drives and lanes shall be twenty (20) feet of pavement with a minimum lot frontage width of twenty-five (25) feet wide throughout the driveway; - b.
-Easement.
-Where more than one (1) lot is to receive access from a driveway, the owner shall record an easement granting access to all lots that are to receive access.
-The easement shall be so indicated on the preliminary plat; - c.
-Maximum Drive Lane Length.
-The maximum drive lane length is subject to requirements of the uniform fire code, but shall not exceed one hundred fifty (150) feet without an emergency turnaround approved by the city; and - M. Driveway Openings.
+The Formatted: Font: Bold, Not Highlight minimum width of all shared drives and lanes shall be twenty (20) feet of pavement with a minimum lot frontage width of twenty-five (25) feet wide throughout the driveway; Easement.
+Where more than one (1) lot is to receive Formatted: Font: Bold, Not Highlight access from a driveway, the owner shall record an easement granting access to all lots that are to receive access.
+The easement shall be so indicated on the preliminary plat; Maximum Drive Lane Length.
+The maximum drive Formatted: Font: Bold, Not Highlight lane length is subject to requirements of the uniform fire code, but shall not exceed one hundred fifty (150) feet without an emergency turnaround approved by the city; and where the front property line meets the sidewalk or right-of-way) are required to provide adequate site access, minimize surface water runoff, and avoid conflicts between vehicles and pedestrians:

+M. Driveway Openings.
 Driveway openings shall be the minimum width necessary to provide the required number of vehicle travel lanes (ten (10) feet for each travel lane).
 The following standards (i.e., as measured